-- 2 LGUs are responsible for implementing and enforcing local water plans (LWPs) covering their - 3 jurisdictions.
-To avoid unnecessary duplication of permitted programs, the District anticipates providing - 4 oversight to confirm that LWPs, including these Rules and local controls, are properly implemented and - 5 enforced.
+LGUs are responsible for implementing and enforcing local water plans (LWPs) covering their jurisdictions.
+To avoid unnecessary duplication of permitted programs, the District anticipates providing oversight to confirm that LWPs, including these Rules and local controls, are properly implemented and enforced.
 Oversight will include spot checks of municipal projects and program audits.
-If the LGU is - 6 found noncompliant, the District will work with the LGU to correct the issue.
-However, if problems - 7 persist, the District may revoke or suspend the generalmunicipal permit and require individual permits, - 8 issued by the District, for all activities covered by these Rules.
-The District may also pursue remedies as - 9 provided by law to ensure compliance with these Rules. - 10 The District will not be responsible for liabilities, costs, and damages caused by the LGU's lack of - 11 proper implementation. - 12 1.1.7 Suspension or Revocation - The District may revoke or suspend an issued municipal permit if the permit it was issued based upon - inaccurate information provided by the permittee, the permittee has not demonstrated the ability to fulfill - the permitterms, or the permittee fails an audit. - 16 1.1.8 Enforcement - 17 LGUs are responsible for implementing and enforcing local water plans (LWPs) covering their - 18 jurisdictions.
-To avoid unnecessary duplication of permitted programs, the District anticipates providing - 19 oversight to confirm that LWPs, including these Rules and local controls, are properly implemented and - 20 enforced.
-Oversight will include spot cheeks of municipal projects and program audits.
-If the LGU is - 21 found noncompliant, the District will work with the LGU to correct the issue.
-However, if problems - 22 persist, the District may revoke or suspend the general permit and require individual permits, issued by - 23 the District, for all activities covered by these Rules.
-The District may also pursue remedies as provided - 24 by law to ensure compliance with these Rules. - 25 The District will not be responsible for liabilities, costs, and damages caused by the LGU's lack of - 26 proper implementation. - 27 1.1.9 Variance - 28 It is the District's policy to allow LGUs to grant variances and issue conditional use permits according - 29 to processes for such actions contained in existing local controls, except for the professional certification - requirement for steep slopes.
-At least thirty days before municipal consideration of a variance or - 31 conditional use permit request, tThe District shall be notified of the requested variances and conditional - 32 use permitsaction and be allowed to provide comment on the requested action.
-Variances that would - circumvent the intent and purposes of these rules shall not be granted. - 34 1.1.10 Permits Subject to Rule F: Steep Slope Rule - Upon showing, to the satisfaction of the District, that the LGU has enacted and is following official - 36 controls necessary to meet the intent of these rules, the District may issue an exception to the rule for - 37 projects with land-disturbing activities that require a municipal grading, building, parking lot, or - foundation permit that impact less impact less than 50 cubic yards or less than 5,000 square feet of - surface area or vegetation.
-The exception, if issued, will be documented in a Memorandum of
+If the LGU is found noncompliant, the District will work with the LGU to correct the issue.
+However, if problems persist, the District may revoke or suspend the general permit and require individual permits, issued by the District, for all activities covered by these Rules.
+The District may also pursue remedies as provided by law to ensure compliance with these Rules.

+The District will not be responsible for liabilities, costs, and damages caused by the LGU's lack of proper implementation.

+1.1.8 Variance

+It is the District's policy to allow LGUs to grant variances and issue conditional use permits according to processes for such actions contained in existing local controls, except for the professional certification requirement for steep slopes.
+The District shall be notified of requested variances and conditional use permits and be allowed to provide comment on the requested action.
+Variances that would circumvent the intent and purposes of these rules shall not be granted.

+1.1.9 Permits Subject to Rule F: Steep Slope Rule

-- 1 Agreement the municipal permit, wherein the LGU must agree (1) that it will enforce its official controls; - 2 (2) that the exception will terminate if the LGU amends its official controls such that they no longer - 3 meet the intent of these rules; and (3) that the LGU will provide notice to the District of all permits - 4 issued under the exception.
+Upon showing, to the satisfaction of the District, that the LGU has enacted and is following official controls necessary to meet the intent of these rules, the District may issue an exception to the rule for projects with land-disturbing activities that require a municipal grading, building, parking lot, or foundation permit that impact less than 50 cubic yards or less than 5,000 square feet of surface area or vegetation.
+The exception, if issued, will be documented in a Memorandum of Agreement, wherein the LGU must agree (1) that it will enforce its official controls; (2) that the exception will terminate if the LGU amends its official controls such that they no longer meet the intent of these rules; and (3) that the LGU will provide notice to the District of all permits issued under the exception.

-5 1.2 Individual Permit
+1.2 Individual Permit

+An individual permit is required for projects proposed by the MNDOT and all projects occurring in unincorporated areas of the District (i.e., where there is no LGU exercising official controls).

+Except where a municipal general permit has been issued and remains in effect (i.e., has not been revoked or suspended), a person undertaking an activity for which these rules require a permit must obtain the required permit from the District before commencing the regulated activity.

+1.2.2 Application

-- 6 The Individual Permit allows the District to act as the regulatory body in those areas not regulated by a - 7 municipality.
-These include unincorporated areas and MNDOT rights-of-way. - 8 1.1.111.2.1 Policy - 9 An individual permit is required for projects proposed by the MNDOT and all projects occurring in - unincorporated areas of the District (i.e., where there is no LGU exercising official controls). - Except where a municipal general permit has been issued and remains in effect (i.e., has not been - revoked or suspended), a person undertaking an activity for which these rules require a permit must - obtain the required permit from the District before commencing the regulated activity. - 14 1.1.121.2.2 Application - An application must be submitted to the District to obtain a permit for all projects subject to these rules. - Applicants are strongly advised to contact the District early in the project development process.
-This - will allow for a nonbinding, informal review to assess conformity with District rules. - Permit applications are due 20 business days before the monthly board meeting to be considered at that - board meeting.
-The District will act on permit applications in a manner consistent with Minnesota - 20 Statutes section 15.99.
+An application must be submitted to the District to obtain a permit for all projects subject to these rules.
+Applicants are strongly advised to contact the District early in the project development process.
+This will allow for a nonbinding, informal review to assess conformity with District rules.

+Permit applications are due 20 business days before the monthly board meeting to be considered at that board meeting.
+The District will act on permit applications in a manner consistent with Minnesota Statutes section 15.99.